 Hunting, fishing and other outdoor sports may traditionally be considered “men’s” activities but times have changed and family dynamics have changed.
 Women all over Arkansas are seeking the outdoors and are becoming outdoors women.

-Hunting camps may still be male dominated but women are making their appearance, and they are doing more than just cooking.
+Hunting camps may still be male-dominated, but women are making their appearance, and they are doing more than just cooking.
 Each September, women from all over Arkansas and surrounding states gather together to learn about the outdoors thanks to the Becoming an Outdoors Woman (BOW) program.
-The learning and experience don’t stop there as many of these women go on to be involved in Beyond BOW, the Women Outdoor Network and other outdoors programs around the state.
+The learning and experience don’t stop there as many of these women go on to be involved in Beyond BOW, the Women Outdoor Network and other outdoor programs around the state.
 More importantly, women are passing their newfound skills on to their own children or grandchildren.
 BOW alumnae are heading to hunting camp for sure, but you won’t find them sitting alone in the cabin all day.
 They’ll be out in the deer woods.
 And when they take down that prize-winning buck with a single, beautiful shot, they’ll be field dressing it and processing it themselves.

 Arkansas Game and Fish organizes and sponsors the annual BOW workshop which hosts up to 140 women at the C.H.
 Vines 4-H Center in Little Rock.
 It’s a weekend of classes and workshops designed to teach and enhance outdoor skills.
-This year, the 28 different courses offered, including fishing, shooting, archery, kayaking, boating and trailering, dutch oven cooking and SCUBA.
-Plus, classes on outdoor survival skill, processing wild game, nature hiking and many more.
-Each participant was able to participate in four small group classes plus a variety of other activities including crafts, pickin’ and singin’, a nighttime herp walk and a birds of prey presentation.
+This year, 28 different courses were offered, including fishing, shooting, archery, kayaking, boating and trailering, dutch oven cooking and SCUBA.
+Plus, classes on outdoor survival skills, processing wild game, nature hiking and many more.
+Each participant was able to participate in four small group classes plus a variety of other activities including crafts, pickin’ and singin’, a nighttime herp walk and birds of prey presentation.

-I was excited to be selected to attend this years program and got to take classes in outdoor survival, birdwatching, field to freezer (where I learned how to butcher a deer and to skin a squirrel) and nature observation.
+I was excited to be selected to attend this year’s program and got to take classes in outdoor survival, birdwatching, field to freezer (where I learned how to butcher a deer and to skin a squirrel) and nature observation.
 As a mom to a toddler boy, I feel compelled to learn about things that I see being of interest to my son in the future.
-I missed my calling to be a field biologist and naturalist, so this is also a great opportunity for myself.
+I missed my calling to be a field biologist and naturalist, so this is also a great opportunity for me.
 When I spoke with other women at the workshop, many women had the same sentiment, though the reasons for attending were varied.

 “I grew up hunting, and BOW is a great way to hone my skills and learn new ones.”